 CAG report: BJP dares Kumaraswamy to order probe against Siddaramaiah

-Bengaluru, Dec 8: Karnataka BJP has levelled allegation of financial irregularity against former chief minister Siddaramaiah based on CAG report findings.
+Bengaluru, Dec 8: Karnataka BJP has levelled allegations against former chief minister Siddaramaiahof based on CAG report findings and demanded probe into the matter.

 Former minister Shobha Karandlaje dared Chief Minister HD Kumaraswamy to order a probe into the financial irregularities.
 She tweeted, " CAG Report finds ₹35,000cr account not available in 2016-17 financial year.
 This is a huge scam under Siddu stewardship.
 'CONgress' rule which is synonymous to Corruption & it has once again lived up to its reputation.
 Will CM HDK dare to order an enquiry into this mega scam?."